 Hui, Alexander Y, et al. “A systems biology approach to synovial joint lubrication in health, injury, and disease.”
 Wiley interdisciplinary reviews.
 Systems biology and medicine vol. 4,1 (2012): 15-37. doi:10.1002/wsbm.157

-The information herein on "Maintaining Joint Health With Chiropractic" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Maintaining Joint Health With Chiropractic" is not intended to replace one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.